PipableAI/pip-library-etl/README.md

 # pip_library_etl

-`pip_library_etl`is a Python package aimed at simplifying the process of generating docstrings for functions and methods within a designated module, as well as generating SQL queries for a specified schema.
+`pip_library_etl` is a Python package designed to streamline the creation of docstrings for functions and methods within specified modules, while also providing the capability to effortlessly generate SQL queries tailored to a designated schema.
+With its intuitive functionality, users can seamlessly generate function calls from natural language input, existing function signatures, or craft new ones using the integrated model.
+This versatile tool not only enhances documentation generation but also empowers users to compose sophisticated SQL queries with the finesse expected from cutting-edge Language Model Models (LLMs).
+Elevate your development and data management workflows with the comprehensive capabilities of pip_library_etl.

 It harnesses the power of the [PipableAI/pip-library-etl-1.3b](https://huggingface.co/PipableAI/pip-library-etl-1.3b) language model to do all the tasks.

 For more examples: [notebook](https://colab.research.google.com/drive/17PyMU_3QN9LROy7x-jmaema0cuLRzBvc?usp=sharing)